 - 3.2.1.
-The City will remain the world's leading international financial and professional services centre and a driver of the national economy, continually innovating and developing new business areas, including in the technology sector, and delivering inclusive and sustainable growth and prosperity for its communities, London and the UK. - 3.2.2.
+The City will remain the world's leading international financial and professional services centre and a driver of the national economy, continually innovating and developing new business areas and flexible ways of working, including particularly in the technology and creative sectors, and delivering inclusive and sustainable growth and prosperity for its communities, London and the UK. - 3.2.2.
 The quantity and quality of new development, particularly office-led development, will meet growing business needs, supporting and strengthening opportunities for the continued collaboration and clustering of businesses that is vital to the City's operation. - 3.2.3.
-The City will be open to new business, new ideas and new ways of working, reflected in office floorspace that is flexible and adaptable to meet the demands of different types of business occupiers, including incubators, start-ups and other small and medium sized companies.
-Office space will be complemented by other commercial, cultural and leisure uses adding vibrancy and animation to the City's streets. - 3.2.4.
+The City will be open to new business, new ideas and innovations and new ways of working and collaborating, building upon the experience and lessons learned through the Covid-19 pandemic.
+New reflected in office business floorspace that is will be flexible and adaptable to meet creating spaces for collaboration and innovation and meeting the demands of different types of business occupiers and their workforces, including incubators, start-ups and other small and medium sized companies.
+There is an opportunity for the City's cultural offer to be central to its recovery and future resilience.
+Office space will be complemented by other accessible commercial, cultural and leisure uses adding vibrancy and animation to the City's streets and benefitting the City's diverse communities. - 3.2.4.
 The number of business and tourist visits to the City will significantly increase as the City is recognised for its world-class cultural and creative facilities.

-Culture Mile will transform the north west of the City into a vibrant strategic cultural area of national and international stature. - 3.2.5.
-The quality and quantity of retail facilities will continue to increase to meet rising demand, as the City evolves into an evening and 7-day a week retail, leisure and cultural destination.
-Retail growth will be focused on the Principal Shopping Centres of Cheapside, Liverpool Street/Moorgate, Leadenhall Market and Fleet Street.
-Smaller retail units will be provided across the City, animating ground floor spaces and meeting local worker and resident needs. - 3.2.6.
+Culture Mile will transform the north west of the City into a vibrant and inclusive strategic cultural area of national and international stature.

+- 3.2.5.
+The quality and quantity of City's retail facilities offer will adapt to changing demands, offering a range of meanwhile and complementary services to the City's wider business and cultural offer and contributing to the City's development as continue to increase to meet rising demand, as the City evolves into an evening and 7-day a week retail, leisure and cultural destination.
+Retail growth will be focused on the traffic and environmental Principal Shopping Centres of Cheapside, Liverpool Street/Moorgate, Leadenhall Market and Fleet Street.
+Smaller retail, collaboration and cultural uses units-will be provided across the City, animating ground floor spaces and meeting local worker and resident needs. - 3.2.6.
 The City's continued economic success will be underpinned by world-leading digital connectivity and data services both within buildings and in the public realm.
-The provision of utilities and infrastructure will anticipate the demands set by the City's growth, funded in part by new development.
+The provision of utilities and infrastructure will anticipate the demands set by the City's growth, funded in part by new development through the Community Infrastructure Levy and planning obligations.